ComputelessComputer/YearProgressApp/README.md

 ## Background

-I was looking into [Nat Friedman's homepage](https://nat.org/) about 5 months ago and read a really trivial yet astonishing statement: "A week is 2% of the year".
+I was looking into [Nat Friedman's homepage](https://nat.org/) about 5 months ago and read a really obvious yet astonishing statement: "A week is 2% of the year".

 Everyone knows that time is precious.
 But it's really not that tangible when you're stuck in the absolute scale of a clock.